-I expect you to attend all sessions.
+As the instructor of this section, I expect you to attend all sessions and will take attendance.
 Class attendance and active participation in class discussions are critical to succeed in this course.
 If you miss class, it is your responsibility to obtain notes from your classmates.
 I do not provide lecture notes.
 Powerpoint slides on Blackboard will remain accessible until the end of the semester.